-So, rest your weary feet here for a while and enjoy buttermilk fried chicken, mac and cheese, and homemade biscuits amidst stunning, country chic decor that makes this the perfect place to hang out on a Sunday afternoon.
+So, rest your weary feet here for a while and enjoy buttermilk fried chicken, mac and cheese, and homemade biscuits amidst stunning, country-chic decor that makes this the perfect place to hang out Sunday brunch on the Upper West Side.

 Sadly though, Jacob’s Pickles only accepts reservations for parties of 6 or more.
-As a result, waits can regularly exceed 2+ hours on the weekends and service can be less than stellar.
+As a result, waits can regularly exceed 2+ hours on the weekends for the best brunch in NYC.

 Address: 509 Amsterdam Ave, New York, NY 10024

 Hours: Open Monday through Thursday from 10:00 am to 2:00 am, Friday from 10:00 am to 4:00 am, Saturday from 9:00 am to 4:00 am, and Sunday from 9:00 am to 2:00 am.

 Price: Most entrees here are around $14.00 each.